krushikagujarati/Data-preparation/README.md

 **1. Tabular diverse dataset**

+The primary objective is to conduct a comprehensive analysis and model building on a provided HR dataset.
+The specific goals and tasks include:

+1. Exploratory Data Analysis (EDA):
+* Data Loading: Load the provided dataset and understand its basic structure, including the number of rows, columns, and data types.
+* Data Cleaning: Identify and handle any missing values, outliers, or anomalies in the dataset.
+* Statistical Summary: Provide a descriptive statistical summary of the dataset to understand the central tendency, dispersion, and shape of the distribution of the dataset.
+* Visualization: Create visualizations to identify patterns, relationships, and outliers in the data.
+* Initial Insights: Draw initial insights and observations that could be valuable for further analysis or modeling.
+2. Data Preprocessing and Feature Engineering:
+* Encoding and Scaling: Apply necessary transformations such as encoding categorical variables and scaling numerical variables.
+* Feature Engineering: Create new features that could enhance the model’s performance.
+* Clustering and Anomaly Detection: Implement clustering to understand the inherent groupings within the data and identify any anomalies.
+* Data Imputation: Establish and apply a strategy for handling any missing values within the dataset.
+* Feature Selection: Evaluate the importance of different features and select the most relevant features for the modeling process.
+3. Model Building and Evaluation using AutoML:
+* AutoML Introduction: Provide an introduction and guide on how to use AutoML tools such as H2O’s AutoML for model building.
+* Model Training: Train various machine learning models on the preprocessed dataset.
+* Model Evaluation: Evaluate the performance of different models using appropriate metrics.
+* Model Interpretation: Interpret the results and understand the significance and impact of different features on the model’s predictions.

 Medium article : Leveraging ChatGPT for EDA and AutoML on an HR Dataset
 <a target="_blank" href="https://medium.com/@krushika.gujarati/leveraging-chatgpt-for-eda-and-automl-on-an-hr-dataset-40635bcbbb4a"><img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*ZQ5OPyBu0gT_BIzYp3dTNw.png" alt="Medium Article"><br>
 https://medium.com/@krushika.gujarati/leveraging-chatgpt-for-eda-and-automl-on-an-hr-dataset-40635bcbbb4a</a>